Gotabaya Rajapaksa wins Sri Lankan presidential election

 According to observers, with pro-China Rajapaksa winning the election, the result will have a bearing on India's presence in the Indian Ocean region where Beijing is increasingly making inroads.
 China, which has acquired Sri Lanka's Hambantota port in 2017 as a debt swap, has been ramping up its ties with the island nation and expanded its naval presence in the Indian Ocean with an established logistics base in Djibouti.

 Beijing in July gifted a warship to Sri Lanka, in a growing sign of its deepening military cooperation with the strategically located island nation in the Indian Ocean.
-The Lanka election took place nearly seven months after the Easter Sunday attacks that killed 258 people, seriously hitting the tourism industry, one of the main forex earning sectors of the country.
+The Lanka election took place nearly seven months after the Easter Sunday attacks, seriously hitting the tourism industry, one of the main forex earning sectors of the country.

 Gotabhaya is being seen as a leader who is most trusted to safeguard national security after the Easter Sunday bombings.